Futaiii/Sudoku_ASCII/README.md

 ```
 **Explanation:** When `"enable_mieru"` is set to `true`, uplink/downlink separation is enabled; when set to `false`, the `"mieru_config"` field can be ignored.
 Within the `"mieru_config"` field, `port` is mandatory (specifying the downstream port), while other configuration items can be omitted.

+**Note**: It is currently uncertain whether the traffic characteristics resulting from this configuration method will be subject to censorship; it is therefore listed as an experimental feature.

 ### Security & Encryption
 Beneath the obfuscation layer, the protocol optionally uses AEAD to protect data integrity and confidentiality.
 *   **Algorithm Support**: AES-128-GCM or ChaCha20-Poly1305.